Your Food, Simplified — movewell.

 Please tell me if either of these applies to you

-I'm not here to judge your lifestyle at all.
-But if you smoke regularly or vape, it genuinely affects how I set your goals and how we interpret your hunger cues.
+It genuinely affects how I set your goals and how we interpret your hunger cues.
 The more I know the better I can support you.
 You will never be judged, I promise. 🤍